Oregon Secretary of State

 An electronic journal is required for remote notarizations.
 The electronic journal will include the signature of the individual.
 You may also keep a paper journal.
 The paper journal must list “remote notarization” in the signature portion of the journal.
 Using a paper journal for remote online notarization is not required, but is considered a best practice.

-Visit our website for the laws and rules pertaining to both laws and rules for remote notarization.
-The remote notarization changes to statute are part of HB 4212A and the process for notifying the Secretary of State as well as system requirements can be found in temporary rule.
+Visit our website for the laws and rules pertaining to remote notarization.
+The remote notarization changes to statute are part of HB 4212A and the process for notifying the Secretary of State as well as system requirements can be found in OAR chapter 160.

 The Oregon Secretary of State offers a training video to clarify the remote notarization process.